sotoplatero/vicaria/src/lib/content/blog/bloating-after-eating-hamilton.md

 These are simple examples.
 Maybe one of these sounds familiar:

 **Story 1:**
 A woman from Dundas said she felt fine in the morning, but every night her stomach was round and tight.
-She thought it was “normal.”
+She thought it was "normal."
 After tracking her meals, she noticed garlic and onion always made it worse.

 **Story 2:**
 A man in Waterdown said he could not drink beer anymore.
 One glass and his stomach blew up.
 He thought it was gluten.
 It turned out to be yeast and carbonation.